wp-plugins/smart-forms/readme.txt

 == Description ==
 Build forms easily by dragging and dropping elements.
 The forms are responsive and you can receive an email after a form was submitted and also check all the form entries.

+Features
+1. Ability to create responsible forms
+2. Ability to add the form as a widget
+3. Ability to add the form as a shortcode
+4. Entry screen to show all the forms submitted
-== Installation ==
+5. Forms that adjust depending on the available size (responsible forms) == Installation ==
 1. Upload smart forms to the `/wp-content/plugins/` directory
 2. Activate the item named  'smart forms' in the 'Plugins' menu in WordPress